-Whatever you decide to do, booking from a variety of Torquay holiday lettings gives you a place to call home at the end of the day.
+Whatever you decide to do, choosing a Torquay holiday letting will give you a comfortable place to call home at the end of the day.

 Torquay’s art and culture

-So much more than the beach, Torquay is known for its thriving cultural scene, where old meets new.
+There's so much more than just the beach!
+Torquay is known for its thriving cultural scene, where old meets new.
 Visit the famed Torre Abbey, which dates back to the early 12th century.
-It is the most well-preserved medieval monastery in Devon and Cornwall, and today serves as a museum and art gallery.
-Here you can find diverse range of art, in special exhibitions devoted to both historical and contemporary work.
+It is the most well-preserved mediaeval monastery in Devon and Cornwall, and today serves as a museum and art gallery.
+Here you can find a wide variety of art, with special exhibitions devoted to both historical and contemporary work.
 The beautiful formal gardens that surround the Abbey are also not to be missed.

 Torquay is also practically synonymous with the famous writer, Agatha Christie, who once called the town home.
 Retrace her footsteps by walking along the Agatha Christie Mile, a trail that takes in a number of key spots the author had a connection to.
 The trail ends at Torquay Museum, which includes the UK's only gallery dedicated to Christie.
 It is also possible to take an organised tour along the route.

-With so many great attractions in and around this charming seaside town, you will not be short of things to do.
-With a wide range of Torquay holiday lettings available, you will also be able to choose the perfect base for your group, so that you can relax in comfort at the end of each exciting day.
+With so many great attractions in and around this charming seaside town, you won't be short of things to do.
+With a wide range of Torquay holiday lettings available, you can easily find the perfect base for your group, so that you can relax in comfort at the end of each exciting day.